Sp0kzz/Hltv-DarkTheme/README.md

 # Hltv-DarkTheme
-Adds a dark theme to HLTV.org webpages
+A Tampermonkey Userscript that applies a dark theme to HLTV.org webpages.